 Residential level 2 charging service

-EVs are becoming popular.
+Electric Vehicles (EVs) are becoming popular.
 For people with garages, charging them is easy.
-However, many people in cities don't have garages or dedicated parking spots and will find charging to be inconvenient.
-Public level 2 chargers are few and slow.
-This note describes a way to profit from this situation by providing neighboring city dwellers a convenient charging service.
-It assumes that a person lives in the city and has at least one parking space available to customers.
+However, many city dwellers don't have garages or dedicated parking spots and will find charging to be inconvenient.
+Public level 2 chargers are few and unreliable.
+They are slow, typically taking 6 hours to charge.
+Level 3 fast chargers can take only 20 mins, but are much fewer and more expensive.
+This note describes a way to profit from this situation.

-1. Wire the parking spaces for level 2 charging (240Vac, 50A).
-Set up hardware to control and measure charging current.
-See fig 1.
-Everything is controlled by software on the computer.
+1. Install power cables in the parking spaces for level 2 charging (240Vac, 50A) and set up the provided hardware to control the charging, as shown in Fig 1.
+Everything is controlled by software on the computers.

 2. Enroll a few customers.
-Credit card will be needed for automatic billing at end of charging session.
+Their credit card will be needed for automatic billing at end of the charging session.

 3. Allocate scheduled slots during the week.
 Unscheduled charging will be available when no one else is scheduled.

-5. An app will be available to enrolled customers to schedule charging, view status and receive alerts.
-It will also help authenticate the customers.
+4. Customers would use a free app to schedule charging, view status and receive alerts.
+It will also authenticate the customer.

 $500 |